DFIRCON EAST Smartphone Forensics Challenge: https://www.surveymonkey.com/s/Smartphone-Challenge

 The smartphone dataset contains Malware and an iOS backup file.
 The goal is to highlight application data often missed by forensic tools.
 Your job?
 Find it.

-The object of our challenge is simple: Download the memory image and attempt to answer the 5 questions.
+The object of our challenge is simple: Download the smartphone dataset and attempt to answer the 6 questions.
 To successfully submit for the contest, all answers must be attempted.
-Each person that correctly answers 3 of the 5 questions will be entered into a drawing to win a FREE Simulcast seat at DFIRCON Monterey this March.
-Generally, we were very forgiving on the answers unless they were completely off base.
+Each person that correctly answers 4 of the 6 questions will be entered into a drawing to win a FREE DFIR OnDemand course.
+The contest ends on September 30th, 2014 and we will announce the winner by October 6th

 I was recently doing some forensic research on a laptop which had been formatted and factory-reinstalled (using the preinstalled HPA partition it shipped with), and then used normally by another user for six months prior to collection.
 I wasn't really expecting to be able to recover much of anything from before the format, but it's always worth a look.
 My initial examination showed that even unallocated space had been largely overwritten during the six month post reinstall period.
 Even the fragments I was able to recover from file slack were largely useless.
 Then I got some very confusing keyword search hits from data in hiberfil.sys, the Windows hibernation file, and my Odyssey began.

 The reason these hits were confusing was that they appeared to reference data from before the format, yet they occurred almost exactly in the middle of the 3GB+ hibernation file, andthat filehad been written to (whichI at first assumedmeant completely overwritten) only

 Getting the most out of Smartphone Forensic Exams —